Idehed/Project-3-battleships/README.md

 # How to play

-Battleship is a strategy type guessing game for two players.
+Battleship is a strategy-type guessing game for two players.

-It is played on ruled grids (paper or board) on which each player's fleet of warships are marked.
+It is played on ruled grids (paper or board) on which each player's fleet of warships is marked.

 The locations of the fleets are concealed from the other player.
 Players alternate turns calling "shots" at the other player's ships, and the objective of the game is to destroy the opposing player's fleet.

 The grid in this battleship game is a 10*10 board with 5 ships that are randomly placed for both the player and the computer.
-The guesses that are misses are marked with a "O" and the guesses that are a hit are marked with a "X".
+The guesses that are misses are marked with an "O" and the guesses that are a hits are marked with an "X".

-The winner is the one who get 15 shots at the opposites ships first.
+The winner is the one who gets 15 shots at the opposite ships first.

 # Features

 ## Existing Features

-- Welcome message and the information on how to play is displayed.
+- Welcome message and the information on how to play are displayed.
 The user will have to put their name in to start the game.

 ![Welcome/instruction](https://github.com/Idehed/Project-3-battleships/assets/146822758/41139d12-37c1-4038-948a-e388dd64f63f)

 - Random board generation
-    - 5 ships are randomly put on both the player and the computers board.
+    - 5 ships are randomly put on both the player and the computer's board.
-    - The computers board are hidden from the player.
+    - The computer board is hidden from the player.
 - Play against the computer

 ![the players board](https://github.com/Idehed/Project-3-battleships/assets/146822758/94a94a68-d097-45ba-a6c0-9bb4b1557b7e)